St Erth's Curriculum

 IMPACT - How we will measure the effectiveness of our curriculum

 The effectiveness of the curriculum is measured in numerous ways at St Erth School, reflecting the multi-faceted and diverse approach the school has to the curriculum.
-The culmination of these measures is that children leave St Erth as the curriculum intends as confident, aspirational and self-aware learners.
-Children will have developed detailed skills and knowledge throughout each program of study which they will be ready to apply in the next stage of their education, be that at St Erth or secondary school.
-Nationally reported data at the end of key stages, for phonics and timetables will reflect this.
+The culmination of these measures is that children leave St Erth as the curriculum intends - as confident, aspirational and self-aware learners.
+Children develop detailed skills and knowledge throughout each program of study which they will be ready to apply in the next stage of their education, be that at St Erth or secondary school.
+Nationally reported data at the end of key stages, for phonics and for multiplication tables will reflect this.
 Crucially, internal monitoring will also show that children have developed the social, emotional and learning skills required for them to continue to succeed.
-This will result in children being inspired and enabled to take their learning further by for example: selecting and reading texts at home; taking part in extra-curricular activities at school and in the community; conducting research into areas that interest them; being ready to lead others and take on responsibility in the school environment and community.
+This will result in children being inspired and enabled to take their learning further by, for example: selecting and reading texts at home; taking part in extra-curricular activities at school and in the community; conducting research into areas that interest them; being ready to lead others and take on responsibility in the school environment and community.
 As a result, children will leave St Erth ready to continue to achieve in the next stage of their education, having received the academic guidance, support for well-being and cultural capital this requires.